izzymorrel/expandable-cookie-banner-jquery/README.md

 You can put images, text, or anything else you want in the div tags, it's up to you.

-To get the cookie to work pleae download the latest version of carhartl's [jQuery cookie Plugin](https://github.com/carhartl/jquery-cookie).
+To get the cookie to work please download the latest version of carhartl's [jQuery cookie Plugin](https://github.com/carhartl/jquery-cookie).
 It's awesome.

 ###Credits
 [jQuery cookie Plugin](https://github.com/carhartl/jquery-cookie)